voostindie/obsidian-md-filter/README.md

 ## Settings

 The filter can be configured per-vault by putting a file `.obsidian-md-filter` in the root of the vault.
 This must be a YAML file.
-Currently it supports five settings:
+Currently it supports the following settings:

 ```yaml
 strip_emojis: true